Überblick über das Nachtleben em St. Pete e Clearwater

 Sophisticated Sipping

-Perhaps a dressed-up(-ish) night out is what you’re feeling.
+Perhaps a dressed-up night out is what you’re feeling.
 In that case, head to downtown St. Pete, where there are many stylish nightlife options.
 Upscale Beach Drive has a string of chic bars, including Tryst Gastrolounge, Flute & Dram and Stillwaters Tavern.
-Nearby on Central Ave., the vintage attire-clad bartenders at Mandarin Hide sling expertly made craft cocktails in a setting reminiscent of a speakeasy.
+Nearby on Central Ave., the vintage attire-clad bartenders at Mandarin Hide sling expertly made craft cocktails in a setting reminiscent of a stylish speakeasy.

 Nightspots for Craft Beer Lovers

-St. Pete/Clearwater is an absolute hub for craft beer; dozens of breweries make up what we call the Gulp Coast.
+St. Pete/Clearwater is a hub for craft beer; dozens of breweries make up what we call the Gulp Coast.
 While most craft breweries tend to close a bit earlier in the evening, there are some that cater to a (somewhat) later crowd, such as Cage Brewing in St. Pete’s Grand Central District.

 plan your trip